sayonaramemori/study-roads/javacode/tutor.md

 > All methods of an interface are automatically `public`.
 For that reason, it is not necessary to supply the keyword `public` when declaring a method in an interface and field is always `public static final`.
 > You can think of an interface as an abstract class with no instance fields.
 > You can never use the new operator to instantiate an interface.
 However, you can declare interface variables refering to an object of a class that implements the interface;
+> A class can only extend a single class.
+But it can implment multiple interface.

 ```java
 public interface Comparable